phated/cpm-boilerplate/README.md

 ### Building ###

-Building requires CoffeeScript and UglifyJS be installed
+Building requires Grunt.js be installed

-If you are using NPM, install the them with
+If you are using NPM, install it with

 ```
-npm install -g coffee-script uglify-js
+npm install -g grunt
 ```

 The build process generates a minified file named `main.js` in the root of the project.